erdoganonur/flick/README.md

 * Easily capture screenshots for Android and iOS.
 * Video record real android devices.
 (OS > 4.4)
 	* Extend recording past the 180 seconds SDK limit.
+* Save video formats in mp4 or gif.
-* Flick auto detects whether a device is recordable.
+* Flick auto detects if a device is recordable.
 	* Falls back to screenshot recording if video record is not available.
 * Video record android emulators and **real** iOS devices.
-	* Takes a screenshot every 0.5 seconds (default), then combines the screenshots into a single mp4.
+	* Takes a screenshot every 0.5 seconds (default), then combines the screenshots into a single mp4 or gif.
 	* iOS example [here](https://www.dropbox.com/s/4pjhhmnsx9gj5pi/ios-flick-example.mp4?dl=0)
 	* Android Emulator example [here](https://www.dropbox.com/s/gwunrvgzxkny13z/android-flick-example.mp4?dl=0)
-* Flick auto selects the device when only one device is connected, per platform.
+* Flick auto selects device when only one device is connected, per platform.
+* Save log output for Android or iOS.
+* Display device information or save it to a file.

 Reason
 ------
-I wanted an easy way to video record my automation tests for mobile, and the video quality didn't need to be perfect.
+I wanted an easy way to video record my automation tests for mobile, and I didn't need the video quality to be perfect.
 Unfortunately, you cannot video record on android emulators, but you can take screenshots!
 You also cannot video record iOS without using QuickTime, or doing what [this](https://github.com/appium/screen_recording) did, but it's not maintained anymore.

-So I created Flick to work for my needs, and hopefully it will for others.
+So I created Flick to work for my needs, and included a couple other tools I use frequently.
+Hopefully this will be as helpful for others too.
 It's also a CLI and language-agnostic, it can be used with any framework where you can make a system call.
 See examples [here](https://github.com/isonic1/appium-mobile-grid/blob/flick/ios/spec/spec_helper.rb#L14) and [here](https://github.com/isonic1/appium-mobile-grid/blob/flick/android/spec/spec_helper.rb#L22).
 I suppose there are use cases for this outside of test automation.
 I'd love to hear them if so.

 If you're looking for high-quality video, then this wouldn't be the tool for you.
 Take a look at this great tool [androidtool-mac](https://github.com/mortenjust/androidtool-mac) instead.